hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

 - Unless your  Wi-Fi network is configured to allow inbound access, **there is no connection between the outside web and your birdnet-pi device** This means that the only people who have access to the recordings made on the device are people who you've given both the password to your Wi-Fi network and the password to the Raspberry Pi.
 Once able to access both those systems, a user will have access to both the realtime audio being recorded onto the device and the audio stored because it has a detected birdcall in it; no recordings are stored for audio that has no bird detection in it OR that does have a bird detection but additionally has a human sound detection in it.
     - BirdNET-Pi supports the option to publish detections (audio and classifications both, I think?) to the outside web, but enabling it requires extra effort on your part; it is not something you might accidentally enable it.
 I have not enabled this feature for myself yet.
 - Where possible, I've made application configuration settings that **prioritize disabling services that can inadvertently be creepy**.
 My installation is in an area inhabited and frequented by humans, so I default disabled the "live listening" function, and I bump up the privacy threshold that excludes audio for having human detections in it, to err on the side of not having any talking end up in the saved audio recordings that contain bird detections.
     - It is possible for vocalizations with human voice in the background to sneak through, despite this threshold setting.
 You will know that this is happening if you listen back to recorded bird detections and hear human voice in the background at all!
 If you notice it happening, go into your settings and increase the threshold by a notch.
-(The current as-set-above value has been sufficient for my installation, which is in a well-populated neighborhood with constant foot traffic and me-talking-on-the-porch noise, but definitely don't assume all recordings are free from human speech without validating that first.)
+(The configured value has been sufficient for my installation, which is in a well-populated neighborhood with constant foot traffic and me-talking-on-the-porch noise, but definitely don't assume all recordings are free from human speech without validating that first.)

 In sum, If you trust the people who have access to your Wi-Fi network, and disclose the presence of the microphone to anyone who would otherwise have a reasonable expectation of privacy in a space, you're good to go.[^network]